Jul 19, 2017

 If you’re trying to figure out how to run your AC efficiently, you have to consider what else is going on in your home.
 Are you operating major appliances during the day’s hottest hours?
 Running the washer, dryer, or dishwasher generates heat, which your air conditioner then must fight.
 If you limit those chores to cooler parts of the day, less heat is generated, energy is conserved, and your air conditioner will be able to operate more efficiently.

-Other things that help is to close the doors and vents when you leave a room.
+Another thing that helps is to close the doors and vents when you leave a room.
 Keep blinds and curtains closed on hot days.
 This insulating step can, believe it or not, lower your indoor temperature by up to 20 degrees.
 Your AC unit won’t have to work as hard to maintain cool air.

 Try a Programmable Thermostat